yuan-pu/yuan-pu_academicPages/_pages/cv.md

 <style>
-    /* Container for the object to manage responsive behavior */ .pdf-wrapper {
+    /* Container for the iframe to manage responsive behavior */ .pdf-wrapper {
         position: relative;
         width: 100%; /* Full width of the section/container */
+        height: 0;
-        height: 100vh; /* Full height of the viewport */
+        padding-bottom: 100%; /* Ensures height scales with the width */
-        overflow: auto; /* Allow scrolling */
+        overflow: hidden;
     }

-    /* The object itself */
+    /* The iframe itself */
-    .pdf-wrapper object {
+    .pdf-wrapper iframe {
+        position: absolute;
+        top: 0;
+        left: 0;
         width: 100%;
         height: 100%;
         border: none; /* Remove border for a cleaner look */